 3. Grace Hopper

 Grace Brewster Murray Hopper (1906-1992) was one of the first computer programmers ever in the U.S. A Navy Rear Admiral, in 1944 she worked on the Harvard Mark I Computer and invented the first compiler for computer programming language.
-In other words, she figure out how to explain computer code to mere humans (and how to program a computer to do what humans want).
+In other words, she figured out how to explain computer code to mere humans (and how to program a computer to do what humans want).
 In the 1940s!!!
 She continued working for the Navy and later for other government agencies as a high-ranking official.
 She even worked as a senior consultant to a private company until she died at the age of 85.

 Code Like Grace:

 Promote a little active screen time with your future programmer when you have her complete an hour of code for 20 minutes each day.
 Everything you need to know is mapped out online, and although the hour is best spent on a screen, you can opt to use screen-free alternatives to teach the same concepts to your cutie at home.
 The best part?
 A sweet certificate your tiny techie can earn when she’s learned it all.
 Gold stars all around!

 Splurge-worthy: This cool wooden toy can teach a kid as young as three to code.

 Grace says: “A ship in port is safe, but that’s not what ships are built for.”